Measurement-altered Ising quantum criticality: Effective action formalism for ratio

-In Sec.~\ref{sec:evenodd}, we derived Eq.~\eqref{rA_nice} assuming that $[A,U]=0$.
+So far, we derived Eq.~\eqref{rA_nice} assuming that $[A,U]=0$.
 When $[A,U] \neq 0$ we obtain a modified form of $H_m$ as follows.
 Consider case III from Table~\ref{tab.unitaries} and suppose that we are interested in observables $A= Z_j Z_{j'}$ with $j \neq j'$.
 We start by noticing that $ U^2A_U=AU^2 +[U,A]U$ which leads to

 Computing the commutator explicitly and using the notation $U_{\neq j}\equiv \prod_{k\neq j}e^{iu(X_k-\langle X\rangle)\tilde Z_k}$ then yields

 Let us focus on the second term on the right side, which can be recast into the form of Eqs.~\eqref{eq:product} in the main text but with $C_k^r = \sin(2u\avg{X}-uX_j)$, $S_k^r = i\cos(2u\avg{X}-uX_j)$ when $k=j$, and given by Eq.~\eqref{CrSr} otherwise.
 Hence, one recovers the Hamiltonian $H^r_m$ in Eq.~\eqref{eq:H_mr} although with local modifications for terms involving the $j$-th site.
 We denote the resulting Hamiltonian as $H^{(j)}_m$.
 All together, this procedure allows the second term on the right side to be compactly expressed as (up to constants that cancel when normalized by the denominator in $r(A)$),